woahdae/woahdae.github.io/_posts/2025-02-10-gerunds-intelligible-system-behavior.md

 _Welcome to my series on OOP architecture.
-I’ve been leading small OO and functional programming teams for almost 20 years, and I’ll be sharing ideas about growing software that is as easy to grow 10 years later as it was when the project started._
+I’ve been leading small OO and functional programming teams for almost 20 years, and I’ll be sharing ideas about growing software from prototype to the most majestic of monoliths.
 ---

 ## Defining the problem